2Yr·

 - Real estate transfer tax 3.5%

-- Notary fees 1,5%
+- Notary fees 1.5%

-- land register entry 0,5%
+- Land register entry 0.5%

-For an appraiser 2,000 euros are due.
-The complete purchase costs therefore amount to 750,000 euros * (1 + 0.035 + 0.015 + 0.005 + 0.0357) + 2,000 euros = 820,025 euros.
-After deducting the equity, a loan of 820,025 euros - 200,000 euros = 620,025 euros must be taken out.
+2,000 euros are due for a surveyor.
+The full purchase costs therefore amount to 750,000 euros * (1 + 0.035 + 0.015 + 0.005 + 0.0357) + 2,000 euros = 820,025 euros.
+After deducting the equity, a loan of EUR 820,025 - EUR 200,000 = EUR 620,025 must be taken out.

-The couple obtains a loan with a nominal interest rate of 2.65% and can afford 2.5% for repayment.
-The initial monthly interest to be paid thus amounts to 620,025 euros * 0.0265 / 12 = 1,369.22 euros.
-The initial repayment equals 620,025 euros * 0.025 / 12 = 1,291.72 euros.
-In total, therefore, a monthly installment of 1,291.72 euros + 1,369.22 euros = 2,660.94 euros is due.
+The couple gets a loan with a nominal interest rate of 2.65% and can raise 2.5% for the repayment.
+The initial monthly interest to be paid therefore amounts to 620,025 euros * 0.0265 / 12 = 1,369.22 euros.
+The initial repayment corresponds to EUR 620,025 * 0.025 / 12 = EUR 1,291.72.
+A total monthly installment of EUR 1,291.72 + EUR 1,369.22 = EUR 2,660.94 is therefore due.
 The loan has a fixed interest rate of 15 years.

 Calculation of the costs for maintenance and modernization